disploded/GasolineApp/README.txt

 This is my first fully created project for the purpose of 123Tech's national competition in 2022.
-123Tech was a technology company in New Zealand that was ran by IT Professionals NZ & sponsored by the Ministry of Education.
+123Tech is a technology company in New Zealand that was ran by IT Professionals NZ & sponsored by the Ministry of Education.

 This app was created by Gasoline, a team of year 10 students from Lytton High.
 This app is made specifically for 1920x1080 monitors and Windows 10 computers.